mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 Again, I was dumbfounded.

 How could does an extra compilation step make the program _faster_?
+Does a Zig app somehow run quicker when it's fresh out of the oven?

 ## Asking the Zig community for help